 Homeschooled students are eligible to be considered for select scholarships..
 Visit the Scholarships page for more information.
-Scholarships are based on recalculated GPA and test scores, with other criteria applied to certain scholarships.
+Scholarships are based on GPA at the time of admission and test scores, with other criteria applied to certain scholarships.
 Homeschooled students are not disadvantaged when being considered.

-Homeschooled students who have at least a 3.50 recalculated GPA and at least a 25 ACT score are strongly encouraged to interview for the Honors Program.
+Homeschooled students who have at least a 3.50 GPA at the time of admission and at least a 25 ACT score are strongly encouraged to interview for the Honors Program.
 Visit the Honors Program page for more information.

 Homeschoolers' College Admissions Handbook: Preparing Your 12- to 18-Year-Old for a Smooth Transition